conal/webgl-experiment-1/README.md

 *   Generate shaders and widgets from Haskell via Shady and [tangible values](http://www.haskell.org/haskellwiki/TV).
 *   Load images.
 *   3D, preferably with dynamic tessellation.

+## Updates

+*   2014-02-13: Use [Touch Punch](http://touchpunch.furf.com/) so that sliders work on touch-based devices, including iOS.
+    I haven't tested with Android.
+    If you try it, please let me know.
+    I first tried [jQuery mobile](http://jquerymobile.com/), but the graphics get hidden behind a big white area.